wspi/bell.js/README.md

 1. Analyzers scalability?

    The more metrics, the more analyzers should be up.
-If the analyzation cant catch up with the incomming datapoints, we should increase analyzer instances.
+If the analyzation can not catch up with the incomming datapoints, we should increase analyzer instances, this is the preferred solution, another one is to reduce `analyzer.filter.offset`, this makes IO faster.
 [Beanstats](https://github.com/hit9/beanstats) is a simple console tool to watch a single beanstalk tube, and show you how fast jobs are going in and out of the queue.
-What if our analyzers cannot catch up with incomming datapoints?
-   (beanstalkd hoards the jobs):

-      - Increase analyzer workers.  *(Preferred solution)*
-      - Reduce `analyzer.filter.offset`, this makes IO faster.

 2. SSDB disk usage is too Large.